rsclip/rs_compiler_guide/guide/src/introduction.md

 **Code generation**:
 Finally, the optimized IR is translated into machine code suitable for execution on the target ISA.
 This maps the constructs in IR to low-level instructions, whilst ensuring the target architecture's resources are being used efficiently.

+# Resources
+- [Crafting Interpreters](https://craftinginterpreters.com/): A book by Bob Nystrom which covers both interpreters and compilers.
+It's a great resource for learning how to make a language.
+- [Rust Programming Language](https://doc.rust-lang.org/book/): The official Rust book is a great resource for learning Rust.
+- [Programming Language Pragmatics](https://www.amazon.com/Programming-Language-Pragmatics-Michael-Scott/dp/0124104096): A book by Michael Scott which covers the theory of programming languages, including compilers.